 Think about it deeply.
 Because it’s more significant than you might imagine.

 Would you still put someone else’s priorities above your own if you knew that in only a couple of months, you would no longer be here?
-Would stacking papers and sending emails be the most important thing you would want to do before… the end?
+Would stacking papers and sending emails to be the most important thing you would want to do before… the end?

 But you know what, it’s important to have an answer to that question.
 A firm answer.
 YES or NO.

-And it’s even more important to have the answer to the follow up question: “What would you do to do instead?”.
+And it’s even more important to have the answer to the follow-up question: “What would you do to do instead?”.

-If you are like good number of people, hundreds of ideas would rush through your mind.
+If you are like a good number of people, hundreds of ideas would rush through your mind.
 You would see yourself on top of Mt Everest.
 You would see yourself learning how to DJ.
 You would see yourself playing in a music band.
-You would see yourself travelling the world.
+You would see yourself traveling the world.
 You would see yourself helping abused and abandoned children.

 What you would not see or rarely see, is yourself sending more emails.
 You would not see yourself watching the entire 23+ seasons of the Simpsons back-to-back.
-You would probably would not care that there are tones of sad, tragic, depressing, discouraging news updates on TV because you no longer have that much time to be in constant worry.
+You would probably not care that there are tones of sad, tragic, depressing, discouraging news updates on TV because you no longer have that much time to be in constant worry.

 Let me ask you this: if you knew that you had only 3 (not 3 and a half) months to live, how concerned would you be about making lots of money?
 Would how much you made be more valuable than how you lived?
 Would it be more valuable than the dream you pursued?

 Am I saying something completely crazy?
 Scary, I’m sure to a good number of us.
 But crazy?